JeremyTCD/Blog/src/content/articles/creating-markdig-extensions-ignore.md

     - container block: block that contains other blocks
     - leaf block: block that contains inline content
 - what is a lazy continuation?
-    - Within container blocks, if a paragraph continues into a new line, no need to include indicator that block is still open (> or spaces).
+	- within certain blocks, such as list items and blockquotes, if a line is a continuation of a paragraph, it does not need to begin with special characters like "  " or ">".
+	- when such a line is reached, block processor tries to continue the paragraph's parent block. since the line does not begin with the parent block's special characters, parent block is marked for closing.
+	- blockprocessor then tries to open blocks (TryOpenBlocks). since CurrentBlock is a paragraph block, TryOpenBlocks tries to continue the CurrentBlock.
+When it succeeds, it calls OpenAll, marking the parent block and its last child (paragraph block) as open.
 - container inline vs leaf inline
     - ?